-School of Theology and Christian Ministry

-PHL2001-4 - Introduction to Philosophy

-3 Units Fall 2024

-TR 11:00-12:15 pm Taylor (T) 313

-Final Exam: Tuesday, 12/17 10:30-1 pm

-Information Specifics for the Course

-Instructor title and name: Dr. Eric J. Morelli

-Phone: (619) 961-5272

-Email: emorelli@pointloma.edu

-Office location and hours: BAC 120 or Bobby B's, TR by appt.

-PLNU Mission

-To Teach ~ To Shape ~ To Send

-Point Loma Nazarene University exists to provide higher education in a vital Christian community where minds are engaged and challenged, character is modeled and formed, and service is an expression of faith.
+School of Theology and Christian Ministry PHL2001-1 - Introduction to Philosophy 3 Units Spring 2025 TR 9:30-10:45 am Rohr (R) 109 Final Exam: Thursday, May 8, 10:30-1 pm Information Specifics for the Course Instructor title and name: Dr. Eric J. Morelli Phone: (619) 961-5272 Email: emorelli@pointloma.edu Office location and hours: BAC 120 or Bobby B's, TR by appt.
+PLNU Mission To Teach ~ To Shape ~ To Send Point Loma Nazarene University exists to provide higher education in a vital Christian community where minds are engaged and challenged, character is modeled and formed, and service is an expression of faith.
 Being of Wesleyan heritage, we strive to be a learning community where grace is foundational, truth is pursued, and holiness is a way of life.

-General Education Mission

-PLNU provides a foundational course of study in the liberal arts informed by the life, death, and resurrection of Jesus Christ.
+General Education Mission PLNU provides a foundational course of study in the liberal arts informed by the life, death, and resurrection of Jesus Christ.
 In keeping with the Wesleyan tradition, the curriculum equips students with a broad range of knowledge and skills within and across disciplines to enrich major study, lifelong learning, and vocational service as Christ-like participants in the world's diverse societies and culture.

-Course Description

-A historical survey of selected philosophical ideas, systems, and methods, especially as these have developed in Western civilization.
+Course Description A historical survey of selected philosophical ideas, systems, and methods, especially as these have developed in Western civilization.
 What is myth?
 What is enlightenment?
-In what ways might my thinking and living be mythical?
-What would it mean for me to become more enlightened?
+In what ways might our thinking and living be mythical?
+What would it mean for us to become more enlightened?
 In this course we will study the history and engage in the practice of philosophy as that which mediates the transition from myth to metaphysics.
 We will examine certain obsessions of mythic consciousness philosophically to gain insight into ourselves, our world, and the long and ongoing philosophic effort to overcome them.

-Course Learning Outcomes

-By the end of this course, you will be able to:

-- discern the nature of philosophical inquiry and its relation to everyday living (Assessment: participation, quizzes, midterm, course project, final); - pursue the fundamental questions with which philosophers are concerned (Assessment: participation, quizzes, midterm, course project, final); - interpret and critique key works and ideas in the history of philosophy (Assessment: participation, quizzes, midterm, course project, final); - demonstrate competence in philosophical reflection in general and in relation to the history of philosophy and the conduct of life (Assessment: participation, quizzes, midterm, course project, final).

-General Education Learning Outcomes

-GELO #1d: Critical Thinking: Students will be able to examine, critique, and synthesize information in order to arrive at reasoned conclusions (Assessment: Signature Assignment: Anselm's Ontological Argument: Students must state clearly St. Anselm's argument for God's existence from Chapter 2 of Proslogion).
+Course Learning Outcomes By the end of this course, you will be able to: - discern the nature of philosophical inquiry and its relation to everyday living (Assessment: participation, quizzes, midterm, course project, final); - pursue the fundamental questions with which philosophers are concerned (Assessment: participation, quizzes, midterm, course project, final); - interpret and critique key works and ideas in the history of philosophy (Assessment: participation, quizzes, midterm, course project, final); - demonstrate competence in philosophical reflection in general and in relation to the history of philosophy and the conduct of life (Assessment: participation, quizzes, midterm, course project, final).
+General Education Learning Outcomes GELO #1d: Critical Thinking: Students will be able to examine, critique, and synthesize information in order to arrive at reasoned conclusions (Assessment: Signature Assignment: Anselm's Ontological Argument: Students must state clearly St. Anselm's argument for God's existence from Chapter 2 of Proslogion).
+Required Texts Adorno, Theodor.

-Required Texts

-Adorno, Theodor.
 The Stars Down to Earth and Other Essays on the Irrational in Culture.
-London:

-Routledge, 2002.
+London: Routledge, 2002.

 Curd, Patricia, Ed.
 A Presocratics Reader.
-2nd Edition.
+Second Edition.
 Indianapolis: Hackett, 2011.
-Plato.
-Five Dialogues.
-Translated by G.M.
-Grube.
-2nd Edition.
-Edited by John Cooper.
-Indianapolis:

-Hackett, 2002.

-Additional readings and materials will be distributed on Canvas.

-All supplemental materials posted on Canvas (including articles, book excerpts, or other documents) are provided for your personal academic use.
-These materials may be protected by copyright law and should not be duplicated or distributed without permission of the copyright owner.

-Recommended Study Resources

-Dodds, E.R.
-Greeks and the Irrational.
-New Edition.
-Oakland: U of California P, 2011.
 Morelli, Mark D. Self-Possession: Being-at-Home in Conscious Performance.
-2nd Edition.
-Los

-Angeles: Encanto Editions, 2019.
+Second Edition.
+Los Angeles: Encanto Editions, 2019.